The Challenges Of Overcoming Family Stigmas About Mental Health

 Stigma and distress

 Family members of people with mental illness may face many stigmas.
 Some of the prejudice and stereotypes may include that they are to blame for their relative’s mental health challenges or that they must have mental disorders if their family member does.
-These types of stigma can have many consequences, including loss of support from friends and other family members, a tendency to hide the family member’s diagnosis from others, or feelings of shame or guilt.
+These types of stigmas can have many consequences, including loss of support from friends and other family members, a tendency to hide the family member’s diagnosis from others, or feelings of shame or guilt.

 Family stigma and its impact